 - 1 cup ice

 - 1 tsp. pure mint extract

-Place milk, ice, Recovery, chocolate chips, and extract in blender; cover.
+Place milk, ice, LADDER Whey Protein, chocolate chips, and extract in blender; cover.
 Blend until smooth.